crayner/authenticate-bundle/Documents/PasswordValidation.md

 * __case_difference__ Boolean value to require difference case characters in your password.
 Default = true.
 * __special_characters__ Boolean value to require special characters in your password.
 Default = true.
 Valid characters: ___!#@$%^&*)(\\][:><?;+-___
 * __use_number__ Boolean value to require a number in your password.
 Default = true.
 * __error_messages__ All the error messages that are presented when the password validation fails.
-    * __translation_domain__ Translation is not provided by this bundle, but the validator will use the translation domain defined on this setting.
-Default = 'validators'
+Defaults for the messages are given above.
     * The ___min_length___ and ___max_length___ messages attempt to inject the appropriate figure in the error message.
 The __{count}__ is the target for this information, and your error message should implement __{count}__ if you wish to take advantage of this feature.

 [Return Home](../README.md)